eujain/eujain.github.io/README.md

 ## Plugins

 - use typography.js to generate global font styles.
 See src/layouts/typography
+- Glamor to handle css scoping and merging.
+(Gatsby doesn't have a Radium plugin).
+Seems that with the plugin, Glamor doesn't need to be imported to use css props.
 - read markdown files with gatsby-source-filesystem
 - convert markdown to html `gatsby-transformer-remark`